 “In unfolding its admittedly wonky story, Merge Left is above all a lesson in what it means to care enough about your ideas that you don’t simply put them on the page.
 You walk them painstakingly into the world,” Abrams said.

-Fisk had equally effusive praise for In the Matter of Nat Turner: A Speculative History, by colleague Christopher Tomlins.
+Fisk had equally effusive praise for In the Matter of Nat Turner: A Speculative History(link is external), by colleague Christopher Tomlins(link is external).
 He’s long been recognized, she said, as the leading historian of American labor law, but this new work “shows him to be a deep thinker and theorist of history more generally.”

 The book reveals deep thought about how to write about the past and how to think about what law is and isn’t, what counts as a source, and how to read and write about those sources, Fisk said.